cyrillef/forge.model.derivative-js/README.md

 ## License

-This sample is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This SDK is licensed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
 Please see the [LICENSE](LICENSE) file for full details.